capeprivacy/tf-trusted/tf_trusted_custom_op/README.md

 ### Linux Build

-##### Install Docker
+#### Install Docker

-On Linux we need to build the custom op using a docker container provided by Tensorflow.
+On Linux we need to build the custom operation using a docker container provided by TensorFlow.

 Run one of the following commands to install docker for Ubuntu.
 Or use your desired package manager.